wolverian/box/README.md

 - A POSIX `/bin/sh` implementation on boxes and on the controlling machine.
 - Access to boxes with an SSH key.
+- Box runs commands in parallel on each box if [GNU Parallel] is installed.

 ## Getting started